gardener-attic/dnslb-controller-manager/README.md

 The *DNS Load Balancer Controller Manager* hosts kubernetes controllers managing DNS entries acting as kind of load balancer.
 Depending on health checks on explicitly maintained endpoints the endpoints are added or removed from an DNS entry.
+In order words it acts as a DNS source controller, and the DNS entries are provisioned to an external DNS server with the help of a separately running DNS provisioning controller.
+See project [external-dns-management](https://github.com/gardener/external-dns-management) for more details.

 It is primarily designed to support multi-cluster loadbalancing (see below)

-It defines 3 new resource kinds using the api group `loadbalancer.gardener.cloud` and version `v1beta1`.
+It defines 2 new resource kinds using the api group `loadbalancer.gardener.cloud` and version `v1beta1`.
-- `DNSProvider`: A resource describing a dedicated DNS access
 - `DNSLoadBalancer`: a resource describing a dedicated load balancer defining the DNS name and the health check
 - `DNSLoadBalancerEndpoint`: a resource describing a dedicated load balancer target endpoint

-The following DNS Provider types are supported so far:
-- AWS Route53

 ## Controllers